ashenBlade/habr-posts/pg_dphyp/post.en.md

 	}

 	/*
-     * Создаем CROSS JOIN, если на текущем уровне ничего не смогли создать */ if (joinrels[level] == NIL)
+     * Build CROSS JOIN if we failed to build anything at current level */ if (joinrels[level] == NIL)
 	{